Has your claim for business interruption insurance been rejected?

 Insurers are coming under increasing pressure for refusing to pay out claims to companies that have been devastated by COVID-19.
 So much so that the Financial Conduct Authority (FCA) has vowed to take insurance companies to court and some insurers are facing class-action lawsuits from businesses.

-Despite some policies having very clear wording that a claim can be made if an infectious disease forces them to close, many insurance companies are rejecting claims en masse, with some citing that COVID-19 is not covered as it is a new disease or that the impact of lockdown is not covered by the policy.
+Despite some business interruption insurance policies having very clear wording that a claim can be made if an infectious disease forces them to close, many insurance companies are rejecting claims en masse, with some citing that COVID-19 is not covered as it is a new disease or that the impact of lockdown is not covered by the policy.

 Does your business interruption policy provide cover?